infinum/frontend-handbook/React/Project structure.md

 };
 ```

-Folder structure should look something like this:
+The folder structure should look something like this:

 ```
 src